sematext/docs/docs/integration/solr.md

 ** I don't see any data only in Solr Components or Errors reports, what should I do? **

 Most likely you are using the standalone variant of Solr monitor.
-In that case, Sematext agent can't collect metrics which are available only when running in-process.
+In that case, Sematext Agent can't collect metrics which are available only when running in-process.
 If so, switch to in-process (javaagent) version of Sematext Solr agent.